It is one of the most popular supplements used by people looking to build lean muscle mass, maximize performance, and increase strength.

-So it is reasonable to think that both creatine monohydrate and ethyl ester will work and have very similar effects with creatine monohydrate which has very little advantage in terms of efficacy and cost per serving.
+So it is reasonable to think that both creatine monohydrate and ethyl ester will work and have very similar effects to creatine monohydrate, which has a slight advantage in efficacy and cost per serving.

 How fast does creatine monohydrate affect performance?

 This will vary from person to person and how creatine is taken.
 People who follow a charging protocol can often see improvements within 24-72 hours.
-People taking the longest and slowest approach (just a normal ~ 5 gram dose per day) will generally start to see results within 4-7 days.
+People taking the most extended and slowest approach (just an average ~ 5-gram dose per day) will generally start to see results within 4-7 days.